Hilscher/netPI-nodered-npix-leds/README.md

 ##### Privileged mode

 The node *npix leds* controls the NPIX LED signals across the GPIOs 22,23,25 and 26.
-Only the privileged mode option lifts the enforced container limitations to allow usage of GPIOs in a container.
+Only an enabled privileged mode option lifts the enforced container limitations to allow usage of GPIOs in a container.

 #### Getting started